 Nonclinical Scholarship Award

-APPLICATION DEADLINE: February 1, 2026
+APPLICATION DEADLINE: May 1, 2027

-Relevant Disciplines: Biostatistics, Statistics, Data Science, Engineering, and associated fields
+Relevant Disciplines: Biostatistics, Statistics, Data Science, Engineering, and associated fields.

 Application Submission: Applications should be emailed to John Kolassa at kolassa@stat.rutgers.edu